Don't Complete It! Preventing Unhelpful Code Completion for Productive and Sustainable Neural Code Completion Systems: Experimental setup

 \subsection{Evaluation Metrics}

-Five popular metrics are adopted in our experiments: \begin{itemize}[leftmargin=*] \item \textbf{BLEU}: BLEU~\cite{Papineni2002BleuAM} is widely adopted to approximate the accuracy of LCMs.
-It counts the matched n-grams between an LCM-generated code and its reference.
-Following Lin et al.~\cite{lin-och-2004-orange}, we smooth the BLEU to give non-zero credits to short completions. \item \textbf{CristalBLEU (CBLEU)}: CristalBLEU~\cite{Eghbali2022CrystalBLEUPA} is a variant of the BLEU metric, specifically designed for measuring the similarity between source code.
+Four popular metrics are adopted in our experiments: \begin{itemize}[leftmargin=*] \item \textbf{BLEU}: BLEU~\cite{Papineni2002BleuAM} is widely adopted to measure the accuracy of LCMs by counting the matched n-grams between an LCM-generated code and its ground truth completion for each prompt.
+Furthermore, following Lin et al.~\cite{lin-och-2004-orange}, we smooth the BLEU to give non-zero credits to short completions.

+\item \textbf{CrystalBLEU (CBLEU)}: CrystalBLEU~\cite{Eghbali2022CrystalBLEUPA} is a variant of the BLEU metric, specifically designed for measuring the similarity between source code.
 It ignores the trivially shared n-grams in the code corpus, hence reducing the noises of BLEU.

-\item \textbf{Accuracy@$t$ (Acc@$t$)}: Accuracy@t represents the possibility that the actual completion quality score is also lower than the threshold $t$ when the estimation score is lower than $t$.
-The threshold set by users reflects their expectations of the low-return prompts.
-Thus, a high Acc@$t$ suggests that the estimator can be effectively applied in \mechanism.
+\item \su{\textbf{Acceptance Rate (Accept)}: Acceptance Rate indicates the proportion of completions that are marked as accepted, i.e., the number of accepted completions divided by the number of all completions.
+As investigated by ~\cite{Ziegler2022ProductivityAO}, the acceptance rate is the best metric for measuring the perceived productivity of developers, compared with tens of alternative measures in the practice of code completion systems.}

+\item \su{\textbf{Precision:} Precision is the proportion of predicted samples that are correctly classified.
+We use it to measure the accuracy of the estimator when a fixed proportion of code prompts is identified as low-return.
+As a lightweight estimator, it is enough to produce a positive impact in terms of efficiency or productivity, even if only a small proportion of low-return prompts can be precisely rejected.}

-\item \textbf{Floating point operations (FLOPs)}: FLOPs is the number of floating-point operations needed for executing an instance.
-Correspondingly, 1 gitaFLOPs (GFLOPs) indicates one billion ($10^9$) FLOPs.
-It is a popular metric to measure the efficiency of DL models~\cite{Strubell2019EnergyAP, Desislavov2021ComputeAE}.
+\item \textbf{Floating point operations (FLOPs)}: FLOPs is the number of floating-point operations needed for executing an instance. \su{1 MetaFLOPs, GitaFLOPs, and TeraFLOPS, respectively, indicate one million ($10^6$), billion ($10^9$), and trillion ($10^{12}$) FLOPs.} It is a popular device-agnostic metric for measuring the efficiency of DL models~\cite{Strubell2019EnergyAP, Desislavov2021ComputeAE} from which the concrete energy consumption can be deduced based on the computational efficiency of GPU devices.

-\item \textbf{SHAP value}: SHAP (SHapley Additive exPlanations)~\cite{Lundberg2017AUA} is a game theoretic approach to explain the output of any machine learning model.
-The SHAP value is widely used to measure the impact of the features on the final output of the model.
-The positive value represents positive impact and negative value represents negative impact, where higher absolute values indicate greater impact. \end{itemize}